Kinghorn hat-trick sees Scotland condemn Italy to Six Nations whitewash

 Victory on the last day of the tournament all but assured Scotland of a third-place finish after wins over England and Wales were followed by losses to title contenders France and Ireland.

+But Tommaso Allan's try and a Paolo Garbisi penalty left Italy just five points behind.

+And they were still just a converted try away from winning the match when, having laid siege to Scotland's line, they saw the hosts counter-attack with Kinghorn sprinting clear to complete his hat-trick.

-But this result meant a luckless Italy had lost all five of their matches this Six Nations despite flashes of brilliance in attack, with the Azzurri having now won just one of their last 42 fixtures in the Championship.
+Defeat meant a luckless Italy had lost all five of their matches this Six Nations, with the Azzurri having now won just one of their last 42 fixtures in the Championship.

-"When you win a Test match it's always a good feeling," Scotland captain Jamie Ritchie told the BBC.

 Scotland, also without full-back Stuart Hogg because of injury, fell behind to a Tommaso Allan penalty after Italy squandered a potential try following Juan Ignacio Brex's poor pass in front of Simone Gesi.

-But the hosts hit back with a remarkable try in the 13th minute.
+But Scotland hit back with a remarkable try in the 13th minute after Huw Jones' pass released Van der Merwe .

-Huw Jones powered through midfield and rounded Alessandro Fusco before firing a flat pass out to Duhan van der Merwe.

-The giant Scotland wing then surged forward before leaping over the try-line and somehow, while still airborne, grounding the ball before his feet crashed into touch as he evaded the challenge of fly-half Paolo Garbisi.
+The giant wing surged forward before leaping over the try-line and, while still airborne, grounding the ball before his feet crashed into touch.

-Kinghorn failed to convert the acrobatic try and Italy led 6-5 when Allan landed his second penalty soon afterwards.
+Kinghorn could not convert the acrobatic try and Italy led 6-5 when Allan landed his second penalty soon afterwards.

-But the match swung back in Scotland's favour when they scored a second try moments after Italy were reduced to14 men after prop Danilo Fischetti was sent to the sin-bin.
+But the match swung back in Scotland's favour when Kinghorn, after a neat midfield move, scored their second try moments after Italy were reduced to 14 men when prop Danilo Fischetti was sin-binned.

-Scrum-half Ben White found Kinghorn and the No 10, with centre Sione Tuipulotu's clever dummy run distracting the Italy defence, stepped off his left foot to score a try.

-And that advantage was extended to 13 points early in the second half when Kinghorn grabbed his second try.
+And that advantage was extended to 13 points early in the second half when Kinghorn, 26, touched down again.

-Patient phase play by Scotland's forwards eventually sapped the energy out of Italy's committed defence, with White's pass to Kinghorn allowing the stand-off to stretch over the line for a try her also converted.
+Patient play by Scotland's forwards sapped the energy out of Italy's committed defence, with Kinghorn stretching over the line for a try he once more converted.

 But from 19-6 behind, Italy rallied to set up a tense finish.

-Garbisi exploited the space behind Scotland wing Kyle Steyn with an excellently weighted grubber kick chased down by full-back Allan -- the son of a Scottish father and Italian mother -- for an unconverted try.
+Azzurri fly-half Garbisi exploited the space behind Scotland wing Kyle Steyn with an excellent grubber kick that full-back Allan -- the son of a Scottish father and Italian mother -- chased down for an unconverted try.

-But Garbisi was on target with a penalty to leave Scotland just five points ahead with 10 minutes left before Kinghorn broke Italian hearts with a bonus-point try.
+But Garbisi's penalty left Scotland just five points ahead with 10 minutes remaining only for Kinghorn to break Italian hearts before adding a conversion with the last kick of the game.

 © 2023 AFP